szymonpulut/szymonpulut.github.io/README.md

 ## Description

 Simple and minimalistic portfolio website to showcase my projects and abilities.
 Made in React & Gatsby for server-side rendering.
 Enforced airbnb style guide.
 I learned a lot about consistent styling and used global SASS mixins.
 Deployed on GitHub Pages.
+Performed performance analysis using tools like Lighthouse audit and [https://webpagetest.org](https://webpagetest.org) to optimise performance (main focus was low First Contentful Paint time).

 ## Quick overview